Dani-97/Dani-97/README.md

 • I have worked extensively with convolutional networks and transformers, integrating strategies such as self-supervision, multi-task learning, transfer learning, and data augmentation (both classical and through synthetic image generation).
 Additionally, I have developed solutions with explainable AI, classical Machine Learning algorithms for tabular data, and multimodal data fusion (images and tabular data).

 • My professional approach is complemented by other skills such as teamwork, critical thinking, flexibility, adaptability to multidisciplinary environments, and a quick learning curve.

+## My profiles:

+You can find more interesting things here, in my GitHub, but also in my profiles:

+- <a href="https://www.linkedin.com/in/daniel-iglesias-moris/">LinkedIn Profile</a>
+- <a href="https://huggingface.co/DanielIglesias97">HuggingFace Profile</a>
+- <a href="https://dani-97.github.io/">Personal Portfolio</a>